Wrongful Death Suit Filed in Electrocution of Young Worker

 The estate is seeking damages “for the exclusive benefit” of the deceased man’s young son who has suffered general damages for loss of services, comfort, companionship and financial support.

 Wrongful death cases are always emotional.
 You should not release anyone from liability without first knowing all of your legal rights and what redress is available to you and your family.
-The Rochester, N.Y.
-Law Offices of Scott C. Gottlieb and Associates, LLP, has vast experience in wrongful death law suits.
-If you feel you or a loved one has suffered due to wrongful death, call our 24- hour answering service at (607) 724-7700 or contact us via our online contact form.
+Scott C. Gottlieb, Injury Law Attorney, has vast experience in wrongful death law suits.
+If you feel you or a loved one has suffered due to wrongful death, call our 24- hour answering service at (607) 235-2754 or contact us via our online contact form.
 There are no case-review costs.